AEW Double or Nothing: History

 While AEW had planned to again host the 2020 event at the same location on May 23 that year, the venue canceled all events up through May 31 due to the COVID-19 pandemic.
 In response, the promotion announced that the 2020 event would still proceed as planned (which occurred at Daily's Place and the TIAA Bank Field stadium in Jacksonville, Florida), while also confirming that a third Double or Nothing would emanate from the MGM Grand Garden Arena on May 29, 2021.
 However, due to the ongoing pandemic, the 2021 event was again held at Daily's Place and was moved back a day to May 30.
 AEW resumed live touring in July, thus the 2021 Double or Nothing was the promotion's final PPV held at Daily's Place during the pandemic.
 It was also the company's first show to run at full venue capacity during the pandemic after Florida loosened its COVID-19 protocols.

 In December 2021, it was confirmed that the 2022 Double or Nothing would return the event to Las Vegas, and it would be held at the T-Mobile Arena.
 It was also announced that the event would host the finals of the inaugural Owen Hart Cup.
 The 2023 event was also held at the same arena on May 28 that year.
 On March 27, 2024, it was announced that after five years, the 2024 event would return Double or Nothing to the MGM Grand Garden Arena on May 26 that year.

-The 2025 Double or Nothing was held at the Desert Diamond Arena in Glendale, Arizona, marking the first non-pandemic Double or Nothing event to take place outside of Las Vegas, but still maintaining a casino theme due to the venue's connection to Desert Diamond Casinos.
+The 2025 Double or Nothing was held at the Desert Diamond Arena in Glendale, Arizona, marking the first non-pandemic Double or Nothing event to take place outside of Las Vegas, but still maintaining a gambling theme due to the venue's connection to Desert Diamond Casinos.

 On February 19, 2025, it was announced that the 2025 Double or Nothing was scheduled for May 25, 2025, at the Desert Diamond Arena in Glendale, Arizona, ending the promotion's tradition of holding the event in the Las Vegas area.
-The venue shares its namesake with Desert Diamond Casinos, thus continuing Double or Nothing's casino theme.
+The venue shares its namesake with Desert Diamond Casinos, thus continuing Double or Nothing's gambling theme.
+The 2026 event was then the first Double or Nothing to not be held in a town or venue associated with casinos, as it was held at the Louis Armstrong Stadium in Queens, New York, which was AEW's first PPV held in New York.